tatecarson/waters-sonic-signatures/slides.md

 - Sparse MSIs make sounds feel ethereal or abstract.
 - Water in Tarkovsky's films often acts as a high-MSI material, immersing viewers in a concrete, ecological reality.

 <!--
 - MSIs highlight how sound conveys material texture: friction, impact, oscillation.
 - Real acoustic reverbs materialize sounds; synthetic reverbs can dematerialize them.
 - In Tarkovsky’s films, water often carries heavy materializing detail (e.g., dripping, splashing), rooting the audience in the "here-and-now."
-- The choice to emphasize or erase MSIs shapes the metaphysical atmosphere of a scene.
-- This concept will help explain why specific water scenes feel either immediate or dreamlike.
 -->

 ---